epfl-dlab/GoogleTrendsAnchorBank/README.md

 - logs - contains logs that are written while constructing new G-TABs.

 ## Config files
-Each config file needs to contain a single line that is evaluable in Python (i.e. eval()) and contains some parameters:
+The config file is a single JSON file with four dictionaries:

-### blacklist.config:
+### BLACKLIST:
-Contains a Python set with FreeBase IDs that are disallowed when sampling.
+A list with FreeBase IDs that are disallowed when sampling.

-### conn.config
+### CONN
-Contains the following evaluable dictionary:
+Contains the following parameters:
 - "proxies": a list of proxy addresses
 - "retries": the maximum number of connection retries.
 - "backoff_factor": see https://urllib3.readthedocs.io/en/latest/
 - "timeout": see https://urllib3.readthedocs.io/en/latest/

-### gtab.config
+### GTAB
-Contains the following evaluable dictionary:
+Contains the following parameters:
 - "num_anchors": the number of anchors that are sampled from the anchor candidate data set.
 - "num_anchor_candidates": how many entries in the anchor candidate data set to use.
 - "thresh_offline": threshold below which to discard Google Trends queries (see paper below)